keikko07/keikko07/README.md

 # Sobre mim
 - 👋 Hi, I’m Juliana Keiko Amorim
 - 👀 I’m interested in learning to program
-- 📫 How to reach me @keikko
+- 📫 How to reach me @keikko0